MQTT is one of the most commonly used protocols in IoT projects. It stands for Message Queuing Telemetry Transport.

 Mosquitto is an open source message broker that implements the MQTT protocol.
 It’s lightweight and suitable for use on all devices from a low power single board like Arduino, ESP8266 to full computers and servers.

-But rather than using the Mosquitto on a local PC, we need to use a cloud-based server that implements the Mosquitto broker to make our IoT projects controllable over the internet.
+But rather than using the Mosquitto on a local PC, you will need to use a cloud-based server that implements the Mosquitto broker.
+That’s necessary to make your IoT projects controllable over the internet.

 Cloud-based Mosquitto brokers are many, like:

-And we will focus on the last one in this and the upcoming blogs.
+And I will focus on the last one in this and the upcoming blogs.

-CloudMQTT has a free plan that allows you to set up your own CloudMqtt broker instance that will run on their hardware servers.
-Hence you can have an online broker that’s ready to use in your IoT project.
+CloudMQTT has a free plan that allows you to set up your own CloudMQTT broker instance that will run on their hardware servers.
+Hence, you can have an online broker that’s ready to use in your IoT project.

 How to use CloudMqtt

 Let’s give CloudMQTT a try to figure out how it works: